hypeIT-GmbH/hypeit-backend-challenge/README.md

 # 🧠 Backend Challenge: Metal Festival API

 Welcome to the backend challenge!
-In this task, your goal is to build a RESTful API to manage a list of metal festivals using either Java Spring Boot or Node.js with TypeScript + TypeORM.
+Your goal is to build a RESTful API to manage a list of metal festivals using either Java Spring Boot or Node.js with TypeScript and TypeORM.

-This API will support features such as listing, filtering, creating, and retrieving detailed information about festivals.
+This API should support features such as listing, filtering, creating, and retrieving detailed information about festivals.
+Develop it as if it were going to production the next day, and you wouldn’t be able to debug it.

 ## 🚀 Before You Start
 ⚠️ Important: Choose one stack:
-- Node.js 20+ with Express, TypeScript and TypeORM (preferred)
+- Node.js 20+ with Express, TypeScript, and TypeORM (preferred)
 - Java 17+ with Spring Boot 3.x

 ⚠️ Do not fork this repository.